xvdp/unremarkable/README.md

 * `<some_uuid>.metadata` # at least containing `pageCount` and `sizeInBytes`.
 Without `pageCount` the UI shows a single blank page.
 * `<some_uuid>.content` # at least containing `visibleName` & `parent`

-There are other json files as well under that uuid but they are created by
+There are other json files as well under that uuid but they are created by the tablet.

+Added remarkable_export_rm - adapted from https://github.com/chemag/rmscene

 # Install
 1. install openssh-server in linux or openssh in Mac